 Of course, that is silliness to an adult, but to a child, it's my salvation.
 That is to say, the strength and fortitude of my father were something inspiring as much as it is comforting.
 He's the foundation of my strength and safety.
 He comforts me, corrects me, teaches me, and of course, comes down to my level to communicate and lifts me up when I fall.
 If he can pick me up with his bare hands, then he can pick up a house.
 When I did right he gave me encouragement and when I did wrong, he bestowed forgiveness.

 Then I saw weakness.
-As I approached year 8 and well into year 9, my father got sick.
+As I approached year 8 and well into year 9, my father grew sick.
 He had Hepatitis C and it turns out he got it from the one-and-only time he shared a needle with his friend Pat.
 They did heroin together, he forgot his kit, so he shared a needle.
 He got it from Pat, who was murdered before the disease could show its face.

-When my father was diagnosed it was February 9th of 1998, the day my brother was born.
+When my father was diagnosed, it was February 9th of 1989, the day my brother was born.
 At the time it was a new disease, a mystery of sorts, and it didn’t even have a name.
 A dark nameless mystery that was threatening his wellness, his family, and his life.
 It made him weak, because it attacks the liver.
 A type of sickness that has small and seemingly normal manifestations, like a small cold, a little lethargy, and mild–seemingly mundane–compromises to his lifestyle.

 Once the disease had a label and we understood what was deteriorating his health, we understood the consequences; he was going to die, because he was stuck with this terrible little incurable demon we couldn’t see.
 We could only feel it and see its effects.
 A seemingly incurable sneaky little sickness that started slowly and then unraveled the fabric of what we thought was “normal” in what felt like a few terrible moments stretched out over 5 years.

-the weakness of my fatherThe disease, as I said above, attacks the liver.
-The liver purifies the blood of the body.
+The disease, as I said above, attacks the liver.
+The liver purifies the blood.
 Without purity, the whole body suffers.
 It takes its time as it works through the body.
-The uncleanliness goes to the kidneys, bones, lungs, brain, testicles, and heart.
+The uncleanliness goes to the kidneys, bones, lungs, brain, and heart.
 You name it, this little demon takes everything with it; first slowly, then suddenly.
 As the body falls weak, so do the will and the soul.
 Despair sets in.
 Hope for the future turns into hope for the next day.

 Well my father got a transplant in 1994.
 It was the only known therapy with any hopeful results back then.
 A farmer in Oregon died in a car accident and his liver went to my dad.
-I’ll never forget the day.
+I’ll never forget that day.
 But the damage was done.
 Judgment of my father was in my heart.
 And around 2002, he started getting sick again.
 When he grew weak again, that judgment was made fully manifest and what was an already unharmonious relationship turned into a tormented Vagnerian cacophony of arguments, frustration, and madness.
 I was so pissed at him for being so weak to die again.
 To let this little demon get him one more time.
 I wanted him to stand up to it.
 To fight and win.

-He died July 18, 2008.
+He died July 17, 2008.
 He lost the fight to that creepy little demon.

 This advice saved my life and it was given to my by someone I love so much and without hesitation can say he saved and changed my life in more ways than I can count, Father John Hardenbrook.
 Because of these demands he placed on me, I had a peaceful and beautiful relationship with my sick-and-dying father for the last 2 years of his life.
 We kissed each other hello and goodbye, we spoke regularly on the phone and enjoyed a true friendship that would have been unknown to me if I remained in judgment of his condition.
 And though the little demon manifested in his life because of something he did as a young man, it was why he was weak.
 My father was a strong wonderful man who loved me, comforted me, and was my friend.
 He provided advice when I needed it, he was encouraging, and he always forgave me.
 He was a good father to me.
 I miss him.